Exploring the franchise oddity that is Jack Sholder’s controversial horror sequel

-So does Freddy’s Revenge deserve its cult status?
-I’d say so.
-It may be deeply flawed, borderline nonsensical and pretty damn silly at times, but no one can say it isn’t distinctive ― not just as a conceptual anomaly, but due to a rich and storied legacy that continues to fascinate in a way that is unique to the rest of the series.
-With films that inspire such loyalty, it’s generally all or nothing, and any notion of criticism is sacrilegious to die hard appreciators, which is why it may surprise you to learn that, despite my reservations, I do enjoy this movie, someway, somehow.
-Is it a good film?
-I wouldn’t say so.
-It does have its moments, but all in all it’s a bit of a mess.
-The thing is, something keeps me coming back.
-I’ve seen this movie a dozen times, and I’m always just a little underwhelmed by the experience, but that doesn’t stop me reaching for it, semi-catatonic against its neon projection, all the while whispering, ‘why do you do it to yourself?’
+Ultimately, Freddy’s Revenge is more than deserving of its cult status.
+It may be flawed, borderline nonsensical and pretty damn silly at times, but no one can say it’s not distinctive ― not just as a conceptual anomaly, but due to a rich and storied legacy that continues to fascinate.
+With films that inspire such loyalty, it’s generally all or nothing, and any notion of criticism is sacrilegious to die hard appreciators, which is why it may surprise you to learn that, despite my reservations, I do enjoy this movie.
+A lot more than I tend to admit.
+It’s far from perfect ― in fact, it can be deeply frustrating at times, losing its way rather dramatically during its final act ― but something just keeps me coming back.
+I’ve seen this movie countless times, always with the same concerns, but that doesn’t stop me reaching for it, semi-catatonic against its neon projection, all the while whispering, ‘why do you do it to yourself?’
 It just has that intangible quality.
-A mystique, if you will.
-It’s compulsive, sadistic viewing, possessing any soul, body or brain with the gall to reject it.
+A dreamlike mystique, if you will.
+It’s compulsive, sadistic viewing, possessing any body, brain or soul with the gall to reject it.
 I guess I’m Freddy’s child now.